sheynkman-lab/Long-Read-Proteogenomics/AWStoZenodo.md

 Assuming we are in `Long-Read-Proteogenomics/data` directory.

-i.
+### i.
 Make the directory within `Long-Read-Proteogenomics/data` directory

 ```bash
 mkdir mass_spec
 ```

-ii.
+### ii.
 Move the mass_spec files to the directory just created

 ```bash
 mv 120426_* mass_spec
 ```

-iii.
-Tar the files
+### iii.
+Inspect the files

+Check to make sure the files have been successfully transferred.

+### iv. `tar` the files

+Using the unix command `tar`, we create 'c', verify 'v' the file following specified with the option 'f'.
+Assembled into the single command `tar cvf`.

+The input to the `tar cvf` function is the directory `mass_spec`.
+The output of the function is the file `mass_spec.tar`.

 ```bash
 tar cvf mass_spec.tar mass_spec
 ```

-iv.
-Pigz zip the tar file
+### iv. [pigz](http://zlib.net/pigz/) the file for upload

+The [pigz](http://zlib.net/pigz/) is a compression function that is rapid because it runs the compression in parallel.
+The input to this function is the `mass_spec.tar` file.
+The output of this function is the smaller `mass_spec.tar.gz`

 ```bash
 pigz mass_spec.tar